Nazmin4787/social--smart-e-commerce-platform/Nykaa-Platform-Flowchart.md

 A beauty and wellness e-commerce platform with integrated social features, real-time chat, and product sharing capabilities.

 ---
+#smart cart expiry validation
+This feature automatically validates the expiration dates of products added to or present within the user's shopping cart in real-time.
+It leverages backend data that stores specific expiry dates for individual inventory items.

 ## 1. User Authentication & Onboarding Flow